BRIC (economics term): Follow-up report (2004)

-(2007) Second Follow-up report
+"India's Rising Growth Potential" (2007)

-This report compiled by lead authors Tushar Poddar and Eva Yi gives insight into "India's Rising Growth Potential".
-It reveals updated projection figures attributed to the rising growth trends in India over the last four years.
+A second follow-up report was compiled by lead authors Tushar Poddar and Eva Yi in January 2007.
+The report unveiled updated projection figures attributed to the rising growth trends in India since 2003.
 Goldman Sachs asserts that "India's influence on the world economy will be bigger and quicker than implied in our previously published BRICs research".
-They noted significant areas of research and development, and expansion that is happening in the country, which will lead to the prosperity of the growing middle-class.

-India has 10 of the 30 fastest-growing urban areas in the world.
-Based on current trends, an estimated a massive 700 million people will move to cities by 2050.
-This will have significant implications for demand for urban infrastructure, real estate, and services.
+They noted significant areas of research and development and expansion that is happening in the country, which the report predicts would lead to the prosperity of the growing middle class.
+Demographically, India had 10 of the 30 fastest-growing urban areas in the world at the time.
+Based on trends at the time, an estimated 700 million Indians will move to cities by 2050.
+Such a demographic change would have significant implications for demand for urban infrastructure, real estate, and services.

 In the revised 2007 figures, based on increased and sustaining growth, more inflows into foreign direct investment, Goldman Sachs predicts that "from 2007 to 2020, India's GDP per capita in US$ terms will quadruple", and that the Indian economy will surpass the United States (in US$) by 2043.
 At the same time, the report indicated that Russia, while continuing its dominance of the European energy market, would continue to struggle economically, as its population declines.

 "EM Equity in Two Decades: A Changing Landscape" (2010)

 According to a 2010 report from Goldman Sachs, China might surpass the United States in equity market capitalization terms by 2030 and become the single largest equity market in the world.
 By 2020, America's GDP might be only slightly larger than China's GDP.
 Together, the four BRICs may account for 41% of the world's market capitalization by 2030, the report said.
-In late 2010, China surpassed Japan's GDP for the first time, with China's GDP standing at $5.88 trillion compared to Japan's $5.47 trillion.
-China thus became the world's second-largest economy after the United States.